avanov/hasql-resource-pool/README.md

   such as [AWS RDS IAM tokens](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html).
 * Pool interface allows for specifying IO observer actions.
 These actions are useful for collecting and tracking various pool metrics with tools like [Prometheus](https://prometheus.io/docs/introduction/overview/).
+* Decision making on the size of the stripes is delegated to the upgraded `resource-pool` (which has slightly different semantics compared to v0.2.x).
 * No reliance on Stack tooling.